iuri-z/iuri-z/README.md

 These are some information you may want to know about me:

-- 🔧 I’m currently working with web development with JS
+- 🔧 I’m currently working with JS web development
 - 💻 I’m currently learning Design Patterns with C#
 - 📖 Also, I’m graduated from the technical computer course of IFSC, Câmpus Gaspar (2021), focused on systems development